 In Chinese Medicine, as the body is one with the spirit, it is important to highlight that healing mental illness is equal to healing the body.
 Most importantly, they focus on the body sensations attached to those illnesses also known as psychosomatic symptoms nowadays.

 Certain norms in traditional Chinese Medicine are accepted unconditionally.
 The first one is that the creation of further theoretical knowledge of the principles is unnecessary since they are already provided.
-Each generation of practitioners in Chinese Medicine contributed with a large amount of empirical data.
+Each generation of practitioners in Chinese Medicine contributed a large amount of empirical data.
 This historical legacy is enough for them.
-The impression is that this healing tradition remains rational and based on experimenting.
+The impression is that this healing tradition remains rational and based on experiments.
 (Quah, 2003)

-The norms on practice are to focus on the unique.
+The norms of practice are to focus on the unique.
 It is crucial to identify the unique features of each patient.
 The same combination of herbs would probably not be equally effective on another patient, not even in acupuncture.
 (Quah, 2003) These unique features are found using ’The Five Patterns of Temperament’ technique (Xue, 1999).
 To establish a clinical pattern, five examination techniques are used: looking, listening, smelling, inquiring, and palpating.
 (Tiquia, 1996) Patients appreciate the significance of direct examination.
 (Quah, 2003)

 Chinese Medicine practitioners must also empathize with, and share the pain of the patient’s anxieties.
 (Tiquia, 1996) A good medic is kind-hearted and treats the patient as a good parent treats the child.
-(STCMOCC, 1997) The personal connection between the patient and medic is secondary since the treatment is done mostly on the physical body.
+(STCMOCC, 1997) The personal connection between the patient and the medic is secondary since the treatment is done mostly on the physical body.

 Harmony with the self, others, and surroundings, which involves the spiritual world as well, is crucial.
 Many traditional healing practices are considered ineffective without spiritual rituals amongst Native American Healing (Portman, 2006), meaning that healing is one with spiritual beliefs.
 The healing process is mainly executed in group ceremonies.